Alban098/InfinityCube/README.md

 - Possibility to rescale the brightness range
 - Controllable using integrated Joystick
 - Possibility to use an I2C 128x64 screen to monitor status (with configurable auto sleep)
-  - Not tested yet, will be reworked and tested when I will have the hardware delivered
 ## 📲 Quick start

 ### Required libraries